jimmoffitt/pi-adventures/README.md

 One use-case that will drive this exploration is using Rapberry Pi 3s with early-warning systems.
 Although the power consumption may be an issue with remote, off-the-grid weather stations, in other fuller-power settings, the Pi 3 capabilites are exciting.

+A first goal is to listen for the #iot_test hashtag with a HTTP Twitter stream, and immediately Tweet back to the sender.
+For this exercise I'll focus on consuming a Gnip PowerTrack stream on the Pi, and Tweet with the Public API (of course!).

 ## Posting Data

 Posting data enables the Pi device to communicate to the outside world.
 Messages can be public via Tweets or private via Direct messages.
 An example use-case is having a weather station Tweet its readings.
 Another would be sending a private direct message to provide another device an 'event' to act on.